Restructuring to get rid of an employee

 Delivering an abrasive tirade might, at times, seem like the best approach, but it could well jeopardise any resolution.
 It’s far more effective to have people participate in the process to give them a real sense of choice and control.

-Of course, misconduct such as bullying, harassment, or using drink or drugs will leave you no option but to take disciplinary action or look at dismissal (if it’s really serious and you can no longer trust them to do the job).
-Likewise, persistent niggling behaviour and an unwillingness to change will also require a more formal response.
+Of course, misconduct such as bullying, harassment, or being intoxicated at work will leave you no option but to take disciplinary action or look at dismissal (if it’s really serious and you can no longer trust them to do the job).

-Find out about managing issues before you need to take disciplinary action.
+Learn how to manage issues before you need to take disciplinary action.

 From there: counselling and disciplinary